qwiklabs-04/horizon-sdv/docs/workloads/android/builds/aaos_builder.md

 ### `ANDROID_VERSION`

-This is required for the SDK Car AVD builds so that the correct `devices.xml` and SDK Addon can be generated for use with Android Studio.
+This specifies which build disk pool to use for build cache.
+If `default` then the job will determine the pool based on `AAOS_REVISION` and target.
+For sdk AVD targets, this is also used to derive the Android API version for the SDK addons and device files.

 ### `POST_REPO_INITIALISE_COMMAND`